SuperOfficeDocs/superoffice-docs/docs/en/database/tables/cacheinvalidation.md

 title: CacheInvalidation table
 description: Names and generation numbers for distributed invalidation of caches so.generated: true
-keywords:
-  - "database"
-  - "CacheInvalidation"
-so.date: 01.23.2023
-so.topic: reference
+keywords: database table CacheInvalidation so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

-# CacheInvalidation Table (508)
+# CacheInvalidation Table (518)

 Names and generation numbers for distributed invalidation of caches